zdzielinski/passphrase.js/README.md

 Passphrase generation is a useful facet of obtaining a unique identifier, or a secure token

-Traditionally, there have been passphrase libraries for nodejs modules; but none of them extend to the browser
+Traditionally, there have been passphrase libraries for NodeJS modules; but none of them extend to the browser

 This module provides a simple interface for passphrase generation, both in the browser, and as a module